What is GoodFish?

-Australia’s Sustainable Seafood Guide was created in response to public demand.
-It gives you a comprehensive insight into the sustainability of over 160 seafood choices available at Australian fishmongers, supermarkets and restaurants.
-We assess both Australian and imported species, and cover more than 90% of the seafood farmed, caught and imported into Australia.
-And when the public and our chef partners call for it, we add new seafood to the Guide.
+GoodFish: Australia’s Sustainable Seafood Guide was created in response to public demand.
+It is a comprehensive assessment of the sustainability of over 160 seafood choices available at Australian fishmongers, supermarkets and restaurants covering 90% of what is available at market.
+By working with the public, chefs and food business, we are growing this number day-by-day.

-The Guide is not a certification scheme of individual seafood species or fisheries, which requires a fee for service.
-AMCS is an independent not for profit charity, funded by the Australian public and charitable foundations.
-Although the Guide contains references to fish caught by recreational fishers, it is not intended as an assessment of the sustainability of recreational fisheries.
+The Guide is not a certification scheme of individual seafood species or fisheries.
+AMCS does not charge a fee for its service, it is an independent not-for-profit charity, funded by the Australian public and charitable foundations with an ambition to inspire continuous improvement.

-AMCS has developed criteria against which to assess the sustainability of wild capture fisheries and farmed seafood.
-The criteria are based on the latest publicly available research, data and information available about individual species and fisheries.
-We regularly review methods used by other relevant organisations, institutions and government agencies.
-Our criteria reflect the widely accepted view of fisheries managers, scientists and other assessment bodies of what makes wild fisheries and aquaculture farms sustainable.
+AMCS utilised an independently reviewed criteria set to assess the sustainability of wild capture fisheries and farmed seafood.
+The criteria are utilise the best publicly available research, data and information about individual species and fisheries.
+These methods are regularly reviewed against other relevant organisations, institutions and government agencies.
+AMCS ensures that its criteria reflect the widely accepted view of fisheries managers, scientists and other assessment bodies of best practice wild fishery and aquaculture sustainability.

-The assessments are undertaken by fisheries experts at AMCS or external consultants.
-During the assessment phase, we consult with external experts, and request additional input from fishery management professionals, industry, fisheries and aquaculture scientists, marine biologists and conservation experts.
+Assessments are undertaken by fisheries experts at AMCS and external consultants.
+AMCS consults with external experts, and requests additional input from fishery management professionals, industry, fisheries and aquaculture scientists, marine biologists and conservation experts.
 This formal review phase ensures that AMCS is accessing the latest information in fisheries and aquaculture conservation.

-We regularly liaise with representatives from fishing and aquaculture industries to help inform certain assessments, especially when looking at fisheries with critical conservation issues.
+We regularly liaise with representatives from fishing and aquaculture industries to help inform these assessments, especially regarding fisheries with critical conservation issues.

 Australia’s wild fisheries are inherently complex.
 Many fisheries catch multiple different species using different types of fishing gear.
 A single species can also be caught in different fisheries managed by different states (including the Territory) and also by the Commonwealth.